phalcon/documentation/docs/volt.md

 ## Compiling

 Every time you deploy your application to production, you will need to delete the pre-compiled `.volt` files, so that any changes you made in your templates are displayed to your users.
-A very easy way to do this is to clean the `volt/` folder using a CLI script or manually delete all files.
+A straightforward way to do this is to clean the `volt/` folder using a CLI script or manually delete all files.

 If we assume that your `volt` path is located at: `/app/storage/cache/volt/` then the following script will allow you to clear that folder anytime you run it, usually after a deployment.

 ```php
 <?php